 Frequently asked questions

 TCM stands for Traditional Chinese Medicine.
 It has been developed over thousands of years, and views health as a state of dynamic balance in the subtle energies of mind and body.
 When applied as preventive medicine it aims to enhance balance, and when directed at illness, injury and ailments, it aims to restore it.
+Holistic lifestyle practices such as qigong, tai chi and yin-yang diet also aim to cultivate the nourishing life energy known in Chinese as ‘chi’.
 Acupuncture is the central therapy of TCM, but other methods Nalinee uses when helpful include chi nei tsang, herbal medicine, gua sha, moxibustion and cupping.
-Holistic lifestyle practices such as qigong, tai chi and yin-yang diet also aim to cultivate the nourishing life energy known in Chinese as ‘chi’.
+(See our About TCM pages for more details.)

 Yes.
 By choosing a registered acupuncturist you are assured that your practitioner has at least a degree-level specialised qualification and observes the standards of their profession.
 Nalinee applies only single-use sterilised needles in a hygienic environment.
 Individual needle packages are opened during treatment and used needles enter a sharps container for safe disposal.